The Modular Monolith: A Practical Middle Ground

 }

-Events for when a module needs to notify others without caring who's listening:
+Events for when a module needs to notify others without knowing who is listening:

 // shared/events.ts